-"Approved by the Developme ent Review Board of the Town of Chester, Vermont as per
+11 7 1 Review Board of the Town of Chester, Vermont as per

-findings of fact, datedda ay of, subject to all requirements and
+• f, subject to all requirements and

 conditions of said findings.

-Signed thisday of ,by
+Signed thisday of , by

-velopment Review Board"
+, Development Review Board"

-vereprinent review Bourd

 - 2. Final Plat.
 The Final Subdivision Plat shall consist of one or more sheets of drawings which conform to the following requirements: All sheets shall be linen, mylar black or blue-lined duplicating paper and shall be 18 inches x 24 inches or a multiple thereof in size.
 Such sheets shall have a margin of one and a half (1-1/2) inches outside of the border lines on the left side for binding, and a one quarter (1/4) inch margin outside the border along the remaining sides.
 Space shall be served thereon for endorsement by all appropriate agencies.
 The Final Plat shall be clearly and legibly drawn and shall provide all information required under Section 4.8(F)(1), including the Endorsement and Construction Drawings for all capital improvements. - 3.
 Surety Forfeiture.
 If any required public investments have not been installed or maintained, or have been incorrectly installed, within the term of surety contracts provided for herein, such surety shall be forfeited to the Town which, upon receipt of the proceeds thereof, shall install or maintain the improvements as provided for in the surety contract.
 Such action by the Town shall not be deemed to constitute any acceptance of the improvements.